Underground Ernie: Premise

 The series is focused on the adventures of Ernie, the controller of International Underground.
-He works with his colleagues, computer expert Millie who loves all things international, and Mr Rails, the maintenance man who's been working at the railway for over 25 years.
+He works with his colleagues, computer expert Millie who loves all things international, and Mr. Rails, the maintenance man who's been working at the railway for over 25 years.
 The trains have their own characters too.
-Bakerloo is the detective of the Underground, while Hammersmith and City are two fast and furious twins who love quizzes and banking.
 Victoria is the oldest and has seen it all.
-She acts as a grandmother figure to all the trains, offering a helping hand whenever they need guidance, and Circle is the hippy chick, who loves nature and animals, as well as helping her friends out.
-Jubilee is the youngest of the team, and he's gadget mad, as well as being very mischievous.
+She acts as a grandmother figure to all the trains, offering a helping hand whenever they need guidance, Bakerloo is the detective of the Underground, while Hammersmith and City are two fast and furious twins who love quizzes and banking, Jubilee is the youngest of the team, and he's gadget mad, as well as being very mischievous, and Circle is the hippy chick, who loves nature and animals, as well as helping her friends out.
 Over the course of the series, they are joined by their friends from across the world, such as the snooty Paris, gentle giant Moscow and fun-loving Brooklyn.
 In each episode, Ernie comes across a problem that he needs a fix, needing the help of the trains or passengers, or both.